makeniii/NBA-Elo-Rankings/docs/diary.md

 # 14/12/22

 I'm able to use the ESPN api to retrieve a whole sesaon's worth of data and formatted it to match my relational diagram.
-Speaking of diagrams, here are my ERD and RD for my database.
+Speaking of diagrams, here is my ERD and RD for my database.

 ![entity relationship diagram](https://user-images.githubusercontent.com/117491084/207506817-5fc088ce-96c1-4da1-b3a4-336f17dcff27.png)

 ![relational diagram](https://user-images.githubusercontent.com/117491084/207506841-f05d718a-d356-454c-b0ba-8c0831d35837.png)

+Now, the next step is to set up the database and insert the values.

+I found a few problems with ESPNs api, or at least, problems when it comes to older historical data.
+First of all, it seems like the limit on how far you can gather data is back to the 2003 season.
+Not sure if this is correct but it seems they store 20 nba seasons of data.
+So, with that being said, I won't be able to get older data unfortunately.
+Will have to use another source for that when once I implement functionality for historical seasons.
+Another potential problem is that the the number of teams throughout the seasons change.
+Another quirk that I'll have to look out for is that team names change and the team endpoint for ESPN, doesn't return historical teams either, only current teams.
+For now, I can create the nba season from 2005 onwards so that 2004 and 2003 are unable to work with this current iteration because there is one less team in nba.

+Created an [ideas file](ideas.md) to contain ideas I have about the functionality or ui of the web app.

+Completed loading data into the database.
+Now when running `db.py`, seasons 2005-2023 will be stored in database.

+The next thing to do is to update the classes in `elo_system`.
+Since there is no more data to manage anymore, I will probably change most, if not all, methods that aren't redundant to static.